MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/work-streams-introduction.md

       1. Select whether the **Work distribution mode** should be **Push** or **Pick**. </br> Work distribution mode defines the experience of how agents can take up a conversation - via **Push** or **Pick** mode.
             - In **Push** mode, a conversation is dispatched to agents automatically via a screen-pop.
             - In **Pick** mode, a conversation is dispatched to agents when they explicitly pick a conversation from the **Open work items** in agent dashboard.
-      2. In the **Notification** field, select the type of notification setting from the drop-down list.
-            - Directly open session
-            - Screen pop with timeout
-            - Screen pop with decline
-      3. In the **Screen pop timeout** field, select the time in which the screen pop times out from the drop-down list .
-      4. Select the **Allowed Presences** from the drop-down list.
+      2. Select the **Allowed Presences** from the drop-down list.
 For more information, see [Configure and manage presence status](presence-custom-presence.md).

       > [!div class=mx-imgBorder]
       > ![New workstream](../media/omni-channel-new-work-stream.png)